-Your range top and oven, furnace, and water heater operate on LP gas, while your refrigerator can operate on either LP gas or electricity.
-Warranty certificate registration cards, service instructions, and other information are included in the Owner's Information Kit provided with the motor home.
+Your range top and oven, furnace, and water heater with the motor home.
 All information relating to your appliances should be kept readily available for easy reference.

 Note: Be sure to fill out and mail the warranty registration cards on all appliances as soon as possible.